CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/05-web-scraping.md

 ### Installing Required Packages

 The first step is to install our required packages.
 We'll be using the `requests` package to get the web page and the `beautifulsoup4` package to parse the web page.
 We will be installing these into a virtual environment.
-If you have yet to set up a virtual environment, you can follow the instructions in the [previous lesson]({{site.baseurl}}/materials/creating-curating-humanities-data/03-virtual-environments).
+If you have yet to set up a virtual environment, you can follow the instructions in the [previous lesson]({{site.baseurl}}/materials/creating-curating-humanities-data/04-virtual-environments).

 ```sh
 source is310-env/bin/activate
 pip3 install requests beautifulsoup4
 ```

+Notice here we are installing two packages: `requests` and `beautifulsoup4`.
+The `requests` package is a library that allows us to send HTTP requests to web pages.
+The `beautifulsoup4` package is a library that allows us to parse HTML and XML documents.
+We will be using `requests` to get the web page and `beautifulsoup4` to parse the web page. **You can install as many packages as you want in a single `pip3 install` command, just separate them with a space.**

 ---

-We previously discussed Python libraries when we talked about classes and file input and outputs, but let's dig in a bit deeper.
+We previously discussed Python libraries when we talked about classes and virtual environments, but let's dig in a bit deeper.

 **Library**